max124125/RXL-3D-printer-Project/README.md

  - Quiet enough to be in the same room(Quiet motion components, enclosed, vibration dampening feet, etc.)
  -
 Future features:
- - Built-in side panel AMS
+ - Built-in side panel MMU

 Inspirations for this project: